mmphego/mmphego.github.io/_posts/2024-05-22-How-to-automate-Jira-and-Confluence-using-Python.md

 ## The Walk-through

-Before you continue ensure you have the necessary permissions and API access to interact with Jir in your organization.
+Before you continue ensure you have the necessary permissions and API access to interact with Jira in your organization.

 ### Prerequisites